 Marijuana is being legalized all over the country, for both medical and recreational use.
-This has led to a boom in the industry, with all kinds of new products, strains, and services.
 But, along with the rise of legal marijuana, we’ve also seen a rise in a much more dangerous substance: K2.

 Nearly every day there’s a new headline about overdoses of synthetic marijuana: 87 people sick in Brooklyn due to poisonous doses, more than 100 calls to New Haven emergency services in one day due to toxic K2 batch, prison inmates across the country dying in their cells.
 One particularly infamous report cites rat poison as a cause of these toxic overdoses and side effects.

 Despite the apparent danger, K2 use is still rampant.
 Why are users drawn to the drug, and how exactly does it work?

 K2 is a form of ‘synthetic marijuana’ that is sold under different brand names, such as Spice and Blaze.
 It is usually sold in bright, plastic packaging, sometimes with a label that says “not for human consumption.”
 People usually use the drug by smoking it, like marijuana.

 K2 is often marketed as a ‘synthetic cannabinoid’ that mimics the effects of the main psychoactive compound in marijuana, THC.
 Many of the compounds in K2 do in fact bind to the same receptors as THC and that they are often much stronger than natural marijuana.
 However, the label ‘synthetic cannabinoid’ is misleading, and the truth behind the drug is much more insidious.